fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Fanuc.rst

       * **FINE**: robot reaches the point exactly, stops briefly and moves to the next point.
       * **CNT**: robot approaches to the point with a distance specified by the CNT value without ever actually reaching the point.

 * Parallel IO operations:
-   * bb
+   - No information found so far

 * Online (real-time) trajectory modifications:
-   * bb
+   - No information found so far

 Features required from hardware
 -------------------------------
-* Applicable to which robots of the vendor?
+* Applicable to robots Fanuc 30i 31i 32i.
-* Are there requirements that other vendors' robots might not meet?